Skip to main content

 Common treatment approaches

-Most thyroid cancers can be cured, especially if they have not spread to distant parts of the body.
-If the cancer can’t be cured, the goal of treatment may be to remove or destroy as much of the cancer as possible and to keep it from growing, spreading, or returning for as long as possible.
-Sometimes treatment is aimed at palliating (relieving) symptoms such as pain or problems with breathing and swallowing.
+Most often, the goal is to cure thyroid cancer.
+If the cancer can’t be cured, the goal may be to remove or destroy as much of the cancer as possible and to keep it from growing, spreading, or returning for as long as possible.
+Sometimes treatment is aimed at palliating (relieving) symptoms such as pain or problems with breathing or swallowing.

-In choosing a treatment plan, factors to consider include the type and stage of the cancer and your general health.
 Often, more than one type of treatment is needed.
+In choosing a treatment plan, factors to consider include the type and stage of your thyroid cancer, your general health, and the goal of treatment.

 Who treats thyroid cancer?

-Depending on the type and stage of your thyroid cancer, you may need more than one type of treatment.
+If you have thyroid cancer, you will most likely be seen by more than one type of doctor.
 Doctors on your cancer treatment team may include:

-• surgeon: a doctor who uses surgery to treat cancers or other problems
+• A surgeon: a doctor who uses surgery to treat cancers or other problems

-• medical oncologist: a doctor who uses chemotherapy and other medicines to treat cancer
+• A medical oncologist: a doctor who uses chemotherapy, targeted drugs, and other medicines to treat cancer

-Many other specialists may be involved in your care as well, including nurse practitioners, nurses, psychologists, social workers, rehabilitation specialists, and other health professionals.
+Many other specialists may be involved in your care as well, including nurse practitioners (NPs), physician assistants (PAs), nurses, psychologists, social workers, rehabilitation specialists, and other health professionals.

 Making treatment decisions

-It’s important to discuss all of your treatment options as well as their possible side effects with your family and your treatment team to make the choice that best fits your needs.
+It’s important to discuss all of your treatment options as well as their possible side effects with your treatment team to make the choice that best fits your needs.
 If there’s anything you don’t understand, ask to have it explained.

 Some treatments for thyroid cancer might affect your ability to have children later in life.
-If this might be a concern for you, talk to your doctor about it before you decide on treatment.
+If this is a concern for you, talk to your health care team about it before you decide on treatment.

-If time permits, it is often a good idea to seek a second opinion.
+If time permits, it’s often a good idea to seek a second opinion.
 A second opinion can give you more information and help you feel more confident about the treatment plan you choose.

 Thinking about taking part in a clinical trial